 We have been following the prevailing guidance from the CDC and the New York State Health Department as well as the advice of our medical consultants.
-With that guidance—combined with required mandatory vaccines for our community as well as the firsthand experience we gained from the 2020-21 academic year—we look forward to a return to an in-person Juilliard experience.
+With that guidance—combined with required mandatory vaccines for our community as well as the firsthand experience we gained from the 2020-21 academic year—we were able to return to near normal in fall 2021.

 Please see the below Health and Safety Update section for information about vaccination requirements for the 2021-22 academic year.
-Please also read this page carefully for other helpful information regarding the Juilliard buildings.
+This includes information about booster shot requirements.
+Please also read this page carefully for other information regarding accessing the Juilliard buildings.

 The safety of our community and the integrity of the Juilliard experience will continue to be our top priorities.
 We will continue to assess our plan according to any health and safety guidelines that arise throughout the year.

 #JuilliardThrivesTogether, and our success depends on our collective willingness to follow the same set of health and safety procedures.
 A key component of this safety plan is YOU.
 These plans are only effective with your cooperation, and we are relying on everyone who enters the building to observe the safety procedures.

 Our health and safety plan was developed in close consultation with medical experts, prevailing public health guidance, and our health and facilities colleagues at Lincoln Center.
 These protocols allowed us to return to in-person instruction in the fall 2021 semester and will continue to be assessed throughout the year as we monitor changing health guidelines.
 All protocols are subject to change if health guidelines require it.